gabeklein/expressive-mvc/README.md

 A getter's value is cached, facing the user.
 It will only run when a dependency changes, and **not** upon access as you might expect.

 Getters are lazy however, and will not run until first accessed.
-Afterwards, they will run whenever the controller thinks they *could* change, so make sure to design them with these guiding principles:
+After that, they run whenever the controller thinks they *could* change, so make sure to design them with these guiding principles:
 - Getters should be *deterministic*.
 Only expect a change where inputs have changed.
-- Avoid computing from values which change a lot, but don't output new values as often.
+- Avoid computing from values which change a lot, but don't cause new output as often.
 - [Goes without saying](https://www.youtube.com/watch?v=0i0IlSKn0sE "Goes Without Saying") but, **side-effects are an anti-pattern**, and can cause infinite loops.

 <br/>

 <h2 id="concept-constructor">Constructor arguments</h2>

-The method `use(...)`, as it builds an instance, will pass arguments to the constructor.
+The method `use(...)`, building an instance, will pass arguments to the constructor.
 This makes it easy to reuse and customize state for a particular component.

 > Typescript
 ```ts